cjbarnes/cjbarnes.github.io/_posts/2015-04-26-the-next-best-thing-to-responsive-images.md

 TODO: so we get the small file size of 1x but with sufficient image resolution to look *decent* on 2x.
 Still no substitute for 2x at a higher quality, but *much much* better than 1x scaled up to 2x, and *much much* smaller than 2x.

 TODO: I've tested this on a 2014 MacBook Pro, which has an unbelievably gorgeous screen.
-It works.
+It works, and is vastly superior to 1x.

 ## what about PNGs and GIFs?